 Describe your personal and/or career goals after graduating from UIUC and how your selected first-choice major will help you achieve them.
 (150)

 It has always been my dream to design and build advanced Formula 1 cars.
-To make sure I could realize my ambition, I must learn the concepts of aerodynamics, which I could find in Mechanical Engineering.
-By learning the properties of moving air and the interaction between the air and the vehicle, I could understand how downforce works, which is helpful to push the cars toward the center of the earth and generate more grip.
-Not only that, until now, I’m curious whether or not we can create more downforce without a corresponding increase in drag.
+To make sure I actualize my ambitions, I must learn the concepts of aerodynamics, which fits in Mechanical Engineering.
+By learning the properties of moving air and the interaction between the air and the vehicle, I could understand how downforce works and whether or not we can create more downforce without a corresponding increase in drag.
 One of the ways I could solve this problem is by joining UIUC’s Formula SAE team, Illini Motorsports, where I can experiment and compete to create the ultimate Formula car and eventually lead my way to becoming an F1 engineer.

 Is your main goal in aerodynamics to learn about downforce?
 If so, are there also any instructors that will guide you in the right direction?